 Cool closed containers exposed to fire with water spray.

-Do not use a solid water stream as it may scatter and spread fire.

 Closed containers of this material may explode when subjected to heat from surrounding fire.
 After a fire, wait until the material has cooled to room temperature before initiating clean-up activities.
 Do not allow run-off from fire fighting to enter drains or water courses.
 Fire fighting equipment should be thoroughly decontaminated after use.